cbenge509/BERTVision/code/torch/README.md

 # Error Analysis

-To enable error analysis any model, the following flag `--error` is required:
+To enable error analysis (e.g., to output and compare the predicted and true labels) for any model, the flag `--error` is required:

 ```
 python -m models.bert_glue --model MSR --checkpoint bert-base-uncased --lr 2.4380e-5 --num-labels 2 --max-seq-length 128 --batch-size 32 --seed 734 --error